F. Clifton White: 1964 presidential election

-White was credited with organizing highly effective grassroots operations in the states that secured enough delegates for a surprising Goldwater victory on the first ballot at the 1964 Republican National Convention held in San Francisco.
-White's team bested the better-funded East Coast establishment campaigns of New York Governor Nelson A. Rockefeller, Pennsylvania Governor William Scranton, and several others.
+White was credited with organizing grassroots operations in several states that helped secure enough delegates for Barry Goldwater to win on the first ballot at the 1964 Republican National Convention in San Francisco.
+White’s team defeated the campaigns of New York Governor Nelson A. Rockefeller, Pennsylvania Governor William Scranton, and other candidates.

 Following the convention, however, Goldwater declined to give White the lead role of chairman of the Republican National Committee, a designation which went instead to Dean Burch of Arizona.
 Goldwater named his personal friend of nearly three decades, Denison Kitchel, a Phoenix lawyer, as the national campaign manager.
 According to author Theodore H. White (no relation), Clif White was "dismissed" to "an outer circle of advisers."

 White was left to organize an independent campaign, Citizens for Goldwater-Miller.
 The group sponsored the national broadcast of October 27, 1964, "A Time for Choosing", featuring a speech by actor Ronald Reagan warning of the dire national consequences unless Goldwater won the election.
 Inexplicably, several of Goldwater's close advisers tried to halt the Reagan broadcast.
 As widely predicted, Goldwater was overwhelmed by incumbent President Lyndon B. Johnson.

 Reagan's speech for Citizens of Goldwater-Miller in 1964 is considered the launching pad of his career in politics.
 In 1968, White guided Ronald Reagan's brief presidential campaign.
 At the time Reagan had been governor of California for fewer than two years.
 Reagan came in third at the 1968 Republican National Convention held in Miami Beach, Florida, with 182 delegates, behind Rockefeller and first-ballot winner Richard M. Nixon, the former Vice President of the United States.

 1970 campaign

 Back in New York, White managed the 1970 campaign of James L. Buckley, brother of the journalist William F. Buckley Jr., for the U.S. Senate on the Conservative Party line.
-Backed by President Nixon and (tacitly) Rockefeller, Buckley won the three-way contest with 38.8 percent of the vote.
+Backed (tacitly) by Nixon and Vice-President Agnew, Buckley won the three-way contest with 38.8 percent of the vote.
 The Buckley campaign was his first with young pollster Arthur J. Finkelstein, with whom White would go into business in their consulting firm, DirAction Services.
 Their 1972 campaigns included the Committee to Re-Elect the President (Finkelstein as one of several pollsters), and the successful bid of broadcaster Jesse Helms for the U.S. Senate from North Carolina.

 White broke with most conservatives and remained loyal to President Gerald R. Ford Jr. against Ronald Reagan in the contest for the 1976 Republican nomination.
 Once in the White House in 1981, President Reagan named White as the director of broadcasting company Radio Marti, which aired pro-U.S. programming to communist Cuba.